rjrjswrdvi/camunda-bpm-dev-docs/howtos/merge-repositories.md

 # GitHub username
 username='camunda'

-# repo to be merged
+# repo to merge from
 repoA='camunda-commons'

 # repo to merge in
 repoB='camunda-bpm-platform'

+# the name of the repo A directory that we want to merge in repo B
+dirName='typed-values'

 # new directory name of repo A in repo B directory structure
-dirName='typed-values'
+# it will additionally be used as a prefix for the repo A tags that will get merged
+newDirName='engine-dmn'

 # merge branch for repo A
 mergeBranch='to-be-merged'